Entanglement Entropy in Jammed CFTs: Stress Tensor Expansion

 To find the coefficients $\gamma_{\mu\nu}^{(i)}$, we need to find an expression for the coordinate $z$ in terms of $x$ and $r$ as well as boundary expansions for $X$ and boundary radial coordinate $R$.
 To do so, we write

 where $X_0(r)$ are our Dirichlet boundary conditions (\ref{eq:conformalBCs}).
-We insert the expansion for $X$ into the DeTurck equations and match to the known Fefferman-Graham coefficients $\gamma^{(i)}_{\mu\nu}$.
+The expansion coefficients $\tilde{X}_n(r)$ are non-zero for $n\leq d$ in $d=4, 6$.\footnote{There are other logarithmic terms that appear at higher order, for instance in $F(x,r)$, where such terms appear at $(1-x^2)^5$ in $d=4$.} We insert the expansion for $X$ into the DeTurck equations and match to the known Fefferman-Graham coefficients $\gamma^{(i)}_{\mu\nu}$.
 From this, we can find the functions $z_n, R_n$ and $X_n$.
+Characteristic of asymptotically locally Anti-de Sitter spacetimes, the resulting polynomial contains only even powers of $(1-x^2)$ up to $(1-x^2)^d$.
 We will omit presenting $z_n, \;R_n,\;B_n$ and $F_n$ because we don't use them explicitly to calculate the stress tensor.
-Because they will be useful for the following, we recall that